bojana12/project-javascript-jquery/README.md

 # project-javascript-jquery
-JQuery exercise for The Odin Project.
+jQuery exercise for The Odin Project.

 [Click here to view in the browser](https://bojana12.github.io/project-javascript-jquery/dist/)